Kington St Michael Village Hall

-Unless otherwise advised, all meetings will take place in Kington St Michael Club at 7.30pm.
-The AGM* takes place in the Village Hall.
+All meetings will take place in the villlage hall at 7.30pm.
 Please note that the VHMC meetings are not open to the public, except for the AGM.
 If you have anything that you wish to bring to the VHMC's attention, please contact the Secretary, Alison Harvey on (01249) 750531, e-mail: firstname.lastname@example.org.

 The Village Hall is well used and is available for hire to all members of the Parish.
 Outside organisations may also hire the hall if available.
 The hall also has a keyboard, which hirers may use.